Shia1232/pwn.college_Shiamak/Chaining Commands .md

 But if you chain them with &&, the flag will appear!
 ### Solve
 **Flag:** `pwn.college{QWofvIUTAEKSPqkHEWr5EJYxD-e.0lM0MDOxwCN1kjNzEzW}`
+I used the && operator to run the two commands at the same time.
 ```
 hacker@chaining~building-on-success:~$ /challenge/first-success
 hacker@chaining~building-on-success:~$ /challenge/second